...

 Understanding Child Support Laws in Texas

-Texas designs child support laws to ensure that children’s basic needs are met, irrespective of their parents’ marital status.
+Texas formulates child support laws to guarantee the fulfillment of children’s fundamental needs, regardless of their parents’ marital status.
 The state prioritizes the child’s well-being, with laws structured to provide financial support for housing, food, education, and healthcare.
 For unmarried parents, understanding these laws is crucial as they lay the foundation for securing the necessary support for their children.

 Establishing Paternity: A Cornerstone of Custody and Support